compucorp/civibooking/README.md

 ## The maintenance of this project has been moved to GitLab.
-You can find the new repository at [http://gitlab.com/test](https://lab.civicrm.org/extensions/booking).
+You can find the new repository at: https://lab.civicrm.org/extensions/booking.

 ## CiviBooking